Gricad/calcul/_drafts/2017-07-04-nix-tutorial.markdown

 echo "export NIX_SSL_CERT_FILE=/nix/var/nix/profiles/default/etc/ssl/certs/ca-bundle.crt" >> ~/nix.sh
 ```

-Notice the environment variable NIX_

-USER_PROFILE_DIR.
-It will be used later to define profiles.

 *Notice the environment variable NIX_USER_PROFILE_DIR that  will be used later to define profiles.
 Under NiXOS or on some properly installed multi-user sites, this variable might be already set properly during install.*